Why was France defeated in 1940?

 France was a powerful country with a large army and a vast Empire that stretched around the globe, but it was not cohesive.
 It had stark political conflicts and many politicians were more loyal to their political party than their country.
 People on both the extreme Left such as the Communists or the extreme right hated the French government so virulently, their support of the French government be best described as half-hearted after the German invasion.
 Many ordinary people were disgusted with the leaders of the Third Republic, who were widely seen as professional politicians who were both venal and corrupt.
 Furthermore, defeatism was rampant at the start of WW II.
 France had a low birth rate and many were convinced that the country was degenerating, based on ideas current at the time.
 The cultural pessimism in France meant that many, in the political and military elite believed that France could not defeat Germany and that any efforts to resist the Germans were pointless.
 Many people believed that France was a nation in decline and that her greatest days had passed.
 This led to a spirit of defeatism in France in the Spring and Summer of 1940, that played an important role in the Fall of France.
 Despite the valiant efforts of many French men against the German invasion, the French government and military were ill-equipped both politically and militarily to meaningfully contest Germany.

 While France was protected by the Maginot Line and a fairly large army it put up little resistance to Germany.
 It only took a few weeks for the enitre country to fall.
 The reasons for the sudden defeat of France in 1940 were numerous and varied.
 They included a failure of leadership, both at the military and the political level.
-The army of France was not only poorly led but had equipped with inferior arms and equipment.
+The army of France was not only poorly led but had been equipped with inferior arms and equipment.
 Moreover, the Maginot Line not only failed to protect France, but it encouraged a defensive mentality that allowed the Germans to take the initiative at crucial points during the invasion.
 The French public were also bitterly divided.
 These political divisions and incompetent leadership convinced many French citizens that their country could not defeat Germany.
 All these combined factors combined ensured a swift between May and June 1940.

 Related DailyHistory.org Articles